personal injury lawyers

 Okay, they’re not “cars” per se, but they’re worth mentioning.
 Riders are more exposed and can face greater risks in traffic, especially if other drivers aren’t vigilant about checking for them.

-Cars with Poor Safety Ratings:
+Cars with Poor Safety Ratings

-Some vehicles, due to design or manufacturing factors, just don’t measure up in safety tests.
 They might be more vulnerable to accidents or offer less protection when a crash does occur.

 Types of Car Accidents